Abhinav-Guleria/RupeekExcercises/workshops-app-vue/commands.md

 4. Start the app
 npm run serve

-5. Add Bootstrap CSS library
-npm i bootstrap
+5. Add Bootstrap CSS library and Fontawesome npm i bootstrap @fortawesome/fontawesome-free
 __NOTE__: Please use Vue Bootstrap if you plan to use the JS components of Bootstrap

 6. Add Vue router
 npm i vue-router

+7. Add axios
+npm i axios